Skip to content

 To store asparagus, stand the stems in a jar or glass of water and keep in the fridge for up to a week.

-Best steamed, boiled or baked, allow them to cool a little and serve with a knob of butter and pepper.
+Boil, steam, bake, roast or even griddle or BBQ, then allow them to cool a little and serve with a knob of butter and pepper.
 Or sprinkle with parmesan and roast for 12 mins at 200C/180C fan/Gas 6.
+There’s a reason serving them with eggs is a classic – they are a perfect pairing.

 Seasonality